Harrix/harrix-pylib/docs/funcs_md.md

     data_yaml = yaml.safe_load(yaml_md.replace("---\n", "").replace("\n---", ""))
     lang = data_yaml.get("lang") if data_yaml and "lang" in data_yaml else "en"

-    # Extract the title from the markdown content
+    # Extract the title from the Markdown content
     title = ""
     for line in markdown_text.splitlines():
         if line.startswith("# "):